-- (1) Kernel mode LAN heartbeat (primary interconnect) - (2) Kernel mode LAN heartbeat (secondary interconnect) - (3) BMC heartbeat
+- (1) Kernel mode LAN heartbeat (primary interconnect) - (2) Kernel mode LAN heartbeat (secondary interconnect) - (3) BMC heartbeat - (4) Witness heartbeat

 Type of Heartbeat Resource Abbreviation Functional Overview Kernel mode LAN heartbeat resource (1), (2) lankhb A kernel mode module uses a LAN to monitor whether or not servers are active.
 BMC heartbeat (3) bmchb A module uses BMC to monitor whether or not servers are active.
+Witness heartbeat resource (4) witnesshb A module uses the Witness server to monitor whether or not servers are active.

 - ◆ At least one kernel mode LAN heartbeat resource needs to be set.
-Setting up more than two is recommended - Set up one or more kernel mode LAN heartbeat resource to be used among all the servers.
+Setting up more than two is recommended. - Set up one or more kernel mode LAN heartbeat resource to be used among all the servers.